everx-labs/ton-labs-contracts/solidity/depool/README.md

 tonos-cli depool --addr 0:3187b4d738d69776948ca8543cb7d250c042d7aad1e0aa244d247531590b9147 donor lock --wallet 0:255a3ad9dfa8aa4f3481856aafc7d79f47d50205190bd56147138740e9b177f3 --donor 0:279afdbd7b2cbf9e65a5d204635a8630aec2baec60916ffdc9c79a09d2d2893d --sign "deal hazard oak major glory meat robust teach crush plastic point edge"
 ```

 Like vesting stake, lock stake can be configured to be unlocked in parts at the end of each round that coincides with the end of the next withdrawal period.
-At the end of each period the Lock Stake is returned to the wallet which locked it.
+At the end of each period a part of the Lock Stake is returned to the wallet which locked it.
 The rewards of a lock stake are always added to the ordinary stake of the beneficiary.
-To withdraw these funds, beneficiary should use one of the withdrawal functions.
+To withdraw these funds, beneficiary should use one of the [withdrawal functions](#withdraw-stakes).

-Please note that the lock stake is split into two equal parts by the DePool, to be used in both odd and even rounds, so to ensure DePool can participate in elections with just one lock stake where validator wallet is beneficiary, the stake should equal validatorAssurance *2.
-Similarly, to ensure any vesting stake is accepted, make sure it exceeds minStake *2.
+Please note that the lock stake is split into two equal parts by the DePool, to be used in both odd and even rounds, so to ensure DePool can participate in elections with just one lock stake where validator wallet is beneficiary, the stake should equal `validatorAssurance` *2.
+Similarly, to ensure any vesting stake is accepted, make sure it exceeds `minStake` *2.

-Donor uses the following command to make a lock stake:
+**Donor uses the following command to make a lock stake:**

 ```bash
 tonos-cli depool [--addr <depool_address>] stake lock [--wallet <msig_address>] --value <number> --total <days> --withdrawal <days> --beneficiary <address> [--sign <key_file or seed_phrase>]